GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs/modules/schema-expose-sensitive-data/en.md

 ## How to use

-Exposing admin elements in the schema can be configured as follows, in order of priority:
+Exposing “sensitive” data elements in the schema can be configured as follows, in order of priority:

 ✅ Specific mode for the custom endpoint or persisted query, defined in the schema configuration